perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

      }

      bool UTF16String::is_ascii()
+diff --git src/stdlib/src/utf8_string.cc src/stdlib/src/utf8_string.cc
+index 98785a2..6536505 100644
+--- src/stdlib/src/utf8_string.cc
++++ src/stdlib/src/utf8_string.cc
+@@ -262,8 +262,9 @@ namespace perlang
+         }

+         // Shrink the std::vector to the actual size we need, now that we know the actual length of the converted
+-        // string.
+-        data.resize(new_length);
++        // string.
+The +1 part is because our print() implementation expects the string to be NUL-terminated for now.
++        // We'll try to get rid of this limitation eventually.
++        data.resize(new_length + 1);

+         return UTF16String::from_owned_string(std::move(data));
+     }
 ```

-...and we are back on the (NUL-terminating) safe side again.
-I don't plan to let UTF-16 strings in
+...and we are back on the safe (NUL-terminating) side.
+The second hunk above is the important one.
+I
-Perlang be NUL terminated in the long run, but for now, it'll be good enough.
+don't plan to let UTF-16 strings in Perlang be NUL terminated in the long run, but for now, it'll be
+good enough.

-## The morale of the story
+## The moral of the story

 - **You need automated testing**.
 That I even have to write this is a bit tragic, but there are
   still people arguing that automated testing is a waste of time.
 Suffice to say, if I didn't have
   automated tests in this case, I could very well have merged in broken code this time, without even
   being aware of it.
-At the very least, I would have realized this when starting to port the Perlang
+At the very least, I would have realized the breakage when starting to port the
-  compiler to FreeBSD or OpenBSD, which brings us to the next point...
+  Perlang compiler to FreeBSD or OpenBSD, which brings us to the next point...

 - **Testing on multiple platforms is good**.
 I know, this isn't always easily doable.
 I have the
   luxury of a self-hosted on-premise machine where I run ephemeral FreeBSD/NetBSD/OpenBSD containers